jordansavant/ncmysql/README.md

 Running with file flags `-fd` will read a CSV file of connections in the format: `name,host,port,user,pass,tunnel`.
 If no options are presented it will look within the executable directory for a `connections.csv` file.

+A debug log is placed in `logs/log` which you can view for run time information.

 ## building

 I have built this on Ubuntu and macOS High Sierra using Homebrew.